hiltmon/hiltmon.com/source/about/index.markdown

 If you live in Australia or New Zealand, grab the [oo.com.au](http://itunes.apple.com/au/app/oo-com-au/id422693241) iPhone app, allowing you to browse and purchase the great products offered by [oo.com.au](http://www.oo.com.au).

-I had a few old iOS applications on the App Store, *but took them down recently as they no longer showcase my talents*.
-They were:
+I had a few old iOS applications on the App Store, *but took them down as they no longer showcase my talents*.

-* *Sights to See* was an iPhone app for building your own travel guidebook and saving location maps so you can travel without using roaming data
-* *Emergency List* was a free quick dial app for your iPhone.

 You can get in touch with me using any of the methods below. **Note**: If you’re interested in contacting me for business reasons (such as enquiring about my [development services](http://www.noverse.com/services/), please instead use the contact information on my business site, [Noverse.com](http://www.noverse.com)).